-Planning Stage She’s collected some information and she’s ready to make a decision.
-She’s focused, ready to get things done now.
-As she moves from desire to expectation, what she wants at this stage is credible advice on how to make her travel dream a reality.
-She needs reassurance from a reliable, knowledgeable source within the travel trade (that’s you) and she’s of course looking for a good deal.
-She most likely started her focused research on her smartphone and may end up doing her bookings on another device or offline.
+After collecting some info, she’s ready to make a decision.
+Moving from desire to expectation, she wants credible advice on how to make her travel dream a reality.
+She needs reassurance from a reliable, knowledgeable source within the travel trade (that’s you) and she’s looking for a good deal.
+She likely started researching on her smartphone and may end up doing her bookings on another device or offline.

-…research shows that a third of holidaymakers used 2 or more devices when researching their most recent holiday, and only 17% of holidaymakers who carried out research on their smartphone also used the device to book.
+Research shows that a third of holidaymakers used 2 or more devices when researching their most recent holiday & only 17% of holidaymakers who carried out research on their smartphone also used the device to book.

 Where are you in this moment?

 If all goes to plan and your planning was spot on, you’ll be present in every fun moment and memory created.

 If anything goes wrong, make yourself available to assist.

 Also crisis-manage on SM if she goes public with her gripe; she probably will.